 The Consumer Involvement Fund gives people with developmental disabilities and their families valuable learning opportunities through participation in conferences and trainings.

 People with intellectual or developmental disabilities and their families often lack the necessary resources to attend conferences and trainings, to participate in workgroups, and legislative processes.
 Through the Council’s Consumer Involvement Fund, individuals receive financial assistance to support their participation in such activities.
 By gaining new information, skills, and opportunities, participants are better equipped to advocate for themselves and others.

 - Meals and lodging

 · Individuals with an intellectual or developmental disability or their family members

 · Organizations and agencies seeking financial assistance to support individuals with intellectual or developmental disabilities and their family members to attend conferences, trainings and policy activities

 How are funds awarded?

-All Consumer Involvement Fund applications must be consistent with the purpose of the fund and the mission of the Council.
-Individuals who receive funds are asked to complete a survey about how they benefited from the event they attended, and how they plan to share what they've learned with their community and the Council.
+All Consumer Involvement Fund applications must be consistent with the purpose of the fund and the mission of the Council (http://www.ocdd.org).
+Individuals who receive stipends are asked to complete a survey about how they benefitted from the event they attended and how they plan to share what they have learned.